halaxa/json-machine/README.md

 <a name="custom-decoder"></a>
 ## Custom decoders
-As a third parameter of all `JsonMachine::from*` functions is an optional instance of `JsonMachine\JsonDecoder\Decoder`.
+As a third parameter of all the `JsonMachine::from*` functions is an optional instance of `JsonMachine\JsonDecoder\Decoder`.
 If none specified, `ExtJsonDecoder` is used by default.
 It requires `ext-json` PHP extension to be present, because it uses `json_decode`.
 When `json_decode` doesn't do what you want, implement `JsonMachine\JsonDecoder\Decoder`